keenresearch/keenasr-ios-poc/README.md

 ## Note

-This proof-of-concept app ships with a trial version of Kaldi-iOS framework, which will exit (crash) the app 10min after the framework has been initialized.
+This proof-of-concept app ships with a trial version of KeenASR framework, which will exit (crash) the app 10min after the framework has been initialized.
 If you would like to obtain a version of the framework without this limitation, contact us at info@keenresearch.com.

 **Important:** After cloning the repository, you will need to **set/change the bundle id** for the app (currently set to com.keenresearch.com.kaldi-ios-poc), as well as **signing settings** in XCode project settings.
 These settings are under project build settings, General tab->Identity.

-## Kaldi-iOS Proof-of-Concept App
+## KeenASR Proof-of-Concept App

-A proof-of-concept app that shows how to run Kaldi-iOS automated speech recognition framework.
-For detailed information on all classes and methods, consult the [SDK reference documentation](http://keenresearch.com/kaldi-ios-docs).
-If starting with the framework from scratch, check our [Quick Start](http://keenresearch.com/kaldi-ios-docs/docs/additional-docs/Quick-Start.html) document.
+A proof-of-concept app that shows how to run KeenASR automatic speech recognition framework.
+For detailed information on all classes and methods, consult the [SDK reference documentation](http://keenresearch.com/keenasr-docs).
+If starting with the framework from scratch, check our [Quick Start](http://keenresearch.com/keenasr-docs/docs/additional-docs/Quick-Start.html) document.

-This demo app uses acoustic models in librispeech-nnet2-en-us directory (http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/exp/nnet2_online/nnet_ms_a_online).
-Keen Research provides a number of custom acoustic models to our clients.
+This demo app uses acoustic models in librispeech-nnet2-en-us directory (originally from http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/exp/nnet2_online/nnet_ms_a_online).
+Keen Research provides a number of custom acoustic models to its clients.

 Six different demos are provided in this proof of concept app: